kbezzy4/stc510/README.md

 # stc510
-A space for the data wrangling course,
+A space for the data wrangling course.
+Using this to show how to use Git (among other things).